 Taking care of your residential deck is something you’ve perhaps neglected for a few years, despite using your deck for far longer.
 If you haven’t invested in any maintenance since that time, you’re probably going to encounter some problems.
 You may need to apply residential waterproof deck coatings to repair or prevent any wood rot and other deterioration problems.

 Waterproofing your home’s deck is an essential way to prevent water from causing major structural issues.
-At the center of this solution is using waterproof deck coatings providing a shield to the damage water can do over time.
+At the center of this solution is using waterproof deck coatings.
+This provides a shield to the damage water can do overtime.

 However, you’re probably wondering what the characteristics are of waterproofing systems and which ones to look out for when having the procedure done.
 It’s important to know because you may need a tougher coating on your deck depending on the climate you live in and other circumstances.